edwbuck/hlug-website/src/website/markdown/support.md

 # Support Offerings

-The Houston Linux User's Group can help you install your Linux system, configure it to your liking, and use the applicaitons within to achieve your goals.
+The Houston Linux User's Group can help you install your Linux system, configure it to your liking, and use the applications within to achieve your goals.
 Our volunteers hold Lab Sessions where you can bring your hardware for one-on-one assistance.
 Most issues can be resolved within a single meeting.
 Tasks requiring large amounts of effort are welcome, but may stretch across multiple